- Current political and economic issues succinctly explained.

 What arms control agreements cap the U.S. nuclear arsenal?

 The United States entered another bilateral treaty, the Intermediate-Range Nuclear Forces (INF) Treaty [PDF], with the Soviet Union in 1988; it remains in place with Russia.
 To comply with the INF Treaty, both countries destroyed their ground-launched, ballistic, and cruise missile systems—both nuclear-capable and conventional—with ranges between five hundred and five thousand kilometers.
 However, the Obama administration said in 2014 that Russia’s testing of certain missile systems [PDF] violated the agreement.
-Russia has reportedly deployed these banned systems, although Moscow denies that it has violated the treaty.
+Russia has reportedly deployed these banned systems, though Moscow denies that it has violated the treaty.

 Why is nuclear modernization debated?